-As per the CSIR NET Eligibility Criteria, Aspirants with bachelor’s degree will only be eligible for Junior Research Fellowship after getting enrolled for Ph.D. or Integrated Ph.D. program within the validity period of two years.
+As per the CSIR NET Eligibility Criteria, Aspirants with bachelor’s degrees will only be eligible for Junior Research Fellowship after getting enrolled on PhD or Integrated PhD program within the validity period of two years.

-Qualifying an entrance exam will definitely add some values in the growth of your career.
-If you appear in GATE Exam, the career prospects will be in engineering field, in the same manner, qualifying in CSIR NET will lead you towards the career prospects like research, lectureship and in other related opportunities.
+Qualifying an entrance exam will definitely add some value to the growth of your career.
+If you appear in GATE Exam, the career prospects will be in the engineering field, in the same manner, qualifying in CSIR NET will lead you towards the career prospects like research, lectureship, and other related opportunities.

 If you eagerly waiting to know more career prospects through one of these exams, then just scroll down the blog and find the best career opportunities.

-Read the below mentioned bullet points to know about the benefits of GATE Exam –
+Read the below-mentioned bullet points to know about the benefits of the GATE Exam –

-Candidates who qualify Graduate Aptitude Test in Engineering are eligible to get admission in top institutes in India for pursuing M.Tech/ME/MS.
+Candidates who qualify Graduate Aptitude Test in Engineering are eligible to get admission to top institutes in India for pursuing M.Tech/ME/MS.

 Candidates can enjoy the opportunity to get a job in top organizations like DRDO, BARC, ISRO, etc.

-If you want to get a job in foreign companies, GATE score card is also considered in foreign firms.
+If you want to get a job in a foreign company, the GATE score card is also considered in a foreign firm.

-Qualifying CSIR NET Examination will lead your career towards the success and development.
+Qualifying CSIR NET Examination will lead your career towards success and development.